stefee/letter-press/README.md

 The returned Promise resolves with the Press object so that tasks can be chained together (e.g. `letterpress.launch` then `press.print` then `press.close`).
 However, it is not necessary to wait for a `print` to resolve before calling `print` again - print scheduling is all handled under the hood.

 ### `Press.prototype.close()`
 Close this Press.
-Call after all prints have resolved.
+Call after all prints have resolved or if an error is caught.

 ### Options
 These options can be set at launch and/or for each print.